rackerlabs/rackspace-how-to/content/rackspace-email/change-your-rackspace-email-password.md

 product: Rackspace Email
 product_url: rackspace-email
 ---
-The password to your email address is the most essential tool you have for protecting your valuable information.
-If an intruder gets access to your email using your password, the intruder has access to your complete digital footprint, including resetting passwords for other sites associated with your email.
+The password to your email address is the most essential tool that you have for protecting your valuable information.
+If an intruder gets access to your email by using your password, the intruder has access to your complete digital footprint, including resetting passwords for other sites associated with your email.

-To protect your Rackspace Email mail account from intruders, you should regularly change your email password.
+To protect your Rackspace Email mail account from intruders, regularly change your email password.
 Use the following instructions to change your password:

-**Note**: Rackspace recommends that you make your email password different from the other passwords you use on the internet.
-The password should be one you have never used before.
-The longer your password, the more secure your account will be.
+**Note**: We recommend that you create a password that you have never used before and that remains unique from all your other passwords.
+Also, the longer your password, the more secure your account is.

 1. Log in to your Webmail account at [apps.rackspace.com](https://apps.rackspace.com).
 2. In the top-right corner, click the account's username and then select **Settings**.